finegeometer/topos-notes/src/quantum.md

 Specifically, it studies toposes which support a ring $R$ satisfying some variation of the following axiom:
 $$(\hom_{R-alg}(A, R) \to R) \cong A$$

-In this exploration, I study toposes related to the classifying topos of rings.
-Not *commutative* rings, just rings.
+In this exploration, I study toposes related to the classifying topos of star-rings.
+Not *commutative* star-rings, just star-rings.
+This turns out to be a good setting for quantum mechanics.